laempy/pyoints/README.md

 ## General concept

-The key idea of ``Pyoints`` is to provide unified data structure to handle points, voxels and rasters in the same manner.
-It is always assumed that the data can be interpreted as a two or three dimensional point cloud.
-Thus we have a collection of geo-objects (here called `GeoRecords`), which are characterized by two or three dimensional coordinates *coords*, a spatial reference *proj* and a transformation matrix *t*.
-The spatial reference and transformation matrix are required to define the location of the geo-objects on globe.
+The key idea of ``Pyoints`` is to provide unified data structures to handle points, voxels and rasters in the same manner.
+It is assumed that the data can be interpreted as a two or three dimensional point cloud.
+Thus we have a collection of geo-objects, here called `GeoRecords`, which are characterized by two or three dimensional coordinates *coords*, a spatial reference *proj* and a transformation matrix *t*.
+The spatial reference and transformation matrix are required to define the global location of the geo-objects.
 Next to the origin, the transformation matrix also stores the scale and rotation of the local coordinate system.